-- 2.3 ICA itself uses reasonable efforts, or requests the Central Authority in the child's country of origin who is responsible for obtaining social information about the child on behalf of ICA to use reasonable efforts, to obtain available information, including in particular: - Information about the child's birth family and prenatal history and cultural, racial, religious, ethnic, and linguistic background. - 2) Information about all of the child's past and current placements prior to adoption, including, but not limited to any social work or court reports on the child and any information on who assumed custody and provided care for the child. - Information about any birth sibling whose existence is known to ICA, including information about such sibling whereabouts. - 2.4 Where any of the medical information cannot be obtained, the Director documents in the adoption record the efforts made to obtain the information and why it was not obtainable.
-The Director and international specialist continues to use reasonable efforts to secure those medical or social records that could not be obtained until the adoption is finalized. - 2.5 ICA ensures that any videotapes and photographs of the child are identified by the date on which the videotape or the photograph was recorded or taken and that they were in compliance with the laws in the country where recorded or taken. - 2.6 ICA does not withhold from or misrepresent to the prospective adoptive family any available medical, social or other pertinent information concerning the child. - 2.7 ICA will disclose to the prospective adoptive parent(s) if the referral has been presented to another family prior to the current referral but does not identify the prior family, protecting the confidentiality and privacy of the adoption process. - 3.0 Preparation of Prospective Adoptive Family to Receive Referral - 3.1 The prospective parent(s) will be STRONGLY ENCOURAGED verbally by the Director to only accept a referral after an international pediatrician or other international medical specialist has reviewed the medical information and reported their findings to the prospective adoptive parents.
+- 2. The date of the examination or observation; how the - report's information was retained and verified; and if anyone directly responsible for the child's care has reviewed the report. - 3.
+If the medical information includes references, descriptions, or observations made by any individual other than the physician who performed the examination or the individual who performed the observation, the identity of that individual, the individual's training, and information on what data and perceptions the individual used to draw his or her conclusions. - 4.
+A review of hospitalizations, significant illnesses, and other significant medical events, and the reasons for them. - 5.
+Information about the full range of any tests performed on the child, including tests addressing known risk factors in the child's country of origin - 6.
+Current health information - 2.3 ICA itself uses reasonable efforts, or requests the Central Authority in the child's country of origin who is responsible for obtaining social information about the child on behalf of ICA to use reasonable efforts, to obtain available information, including in particular: - 1.
+Information about the child's birth family and prenatal history and cultural, racial, religious, ethnic, and linguistic background. - 2.
+Information about all of the child's past and current placements prior to adoption, including, but not limited to any social work or court reports on the child and any information on who assumed custody and provided care for the child. - 3.
+Information about any birth sibling whose existence is known to ICA, including information about such sibling whereabouts. - 2.4 Where any of the medical information cannot be obtained, the Director documents in the adoption record the efforts made to obtain the information and why it was not obtainable.
+The Director and international specialist continues to use reasonable efforts to secure those medical or social records that could not be obtained until the adoption is finalized.

+- 2.5 ICA ensures that any videotapes and photographs of the child are identified by the date on which the videotape or the photograph was recorded or taken and that they were in compliance with the laws in the country where recorded or taken. - 2.6 ICA does not withhold from or misrepresent to the prospective adoptive family any available medical, social or other pertinent information concerning the child. - 2.7 ICA will disclose to the prospective adoptive parent(s) if the referral has been presented to another family prior to the current referral but does not identify the prior family, protecting the confidentiality and privacy of the adoption process. - 3.0 Preparation of Prospective Adoptive Family to Receive Referral - 3.1 The prospective parent(s) will be STRONGLY ENCOURAGED verbally by the Director to only accept a referral after an international pediatrician or other international medical specialist has reviewed the medical information and reported their findings to the prospective adoptive parents.
 This is explained to the family at various stages of the adoption process: